 Ray Rice Now

-Ray Rice is finished in pro football and won’t ever receive a second chance.
-It is hard to blame any team for not wanting to be associated with him, but it is interesting to ponder why Kareem Hunt hasn’t received the same treatment.
+The 34-year-old former Baltimore Ravens running back is finished in pro football and won't ever receive a second chance.
+It is hard to blame any team for not wanting to be associated with him, but it is interesting to ponder why players like Kareem Hunt hasn't received the same treatment.

-He was suspended while on the Kansas City Chiefs for a similar infraction, but after serving his suspension, he signed with the Cleveland Browns and still has a prominent role.
+He was suspended while on the Kansas City Chiefs for a similar infraction, but after serving his suspension, he signed with the Cleveland Browns.

 No amount of apologies will be enough to give him a spot in the NFL.